Common On-the-Job Injuries That Can Put You out of Work

 Getting hurt at work can be a double whammy.
 Not only can it result in a painful injury that might leave you unable to do your job, but it can also put you in an awkward situation with your employer.
 Many companies are hesitant to submit claims on behalf of injured workers, especially if the injuries aren’t reported right away or if there’s a lack of evidence to suggest the injuries occurred at the workplace.

 At Ponce Law, our Nashville workers’ compensation lawyers fight for the rights of injured workers throughout Middle Tennessee, regardless of the types of injuries they suffered on the job.
-We know that workplace injuries are extremely varied, but some of the most common include:
+We know that workplace injuries are extremely varied, but some of the most common work injuries include:

 • Slips, trips, and falls – Workers of all types and in all occupations are at risk of suffering slip and fall injuries.
 Whether they’re construction workers who fall from catwalks and scaffolds or office workers who slip on slick floors or uneven surfaces, slip and fall injuries can be devastating and even potentially deadly.